-A number of combinations with CERAMENT have already been studied to supply osteoinductive properties, i.e. the capability to actively stimulate bone healing.
-Among other research activities, the company has conducted research in the form of preclinical candidates which combined CERAMENT with bisphosphonates, bone-joint proteins (BMP), bone marrow aspirates (BMA) and demineralized bone matrix (DBM).
-Prioritized product candidates for own development are CERAMENT combined with bisphosphonate and CERAMENT combined with DBM, while CERAMENT combined with BMP is a candidate for potential partner development.
-Bisphosphonate is a well-established substance in treatment of osteoporosis and is used to inhibit the activity of osteoclasts, which results in improved bone healing and bone density.
-Demineralized bone matrix is based on allograft reduced on minerals.
-The material has been shown to be widely used in conditions and situations where the patient has weak natural bone regeneration.
-Preclinical research has shown that the addition of zoledronic acid to CERAMENT may increase bone volume and improve the anchoring of screw implants.
-Further preclinical research has shown that the combination CERAMENT, zoledronic acid and bone morphogenic protein-2 (BMP-2) can also be used in the reconstruction of large segment defects instead of bone grafting.
+A number of combinations with CERAMENT have been studied to add osteoinductive properties i.e., the capability to actively stimulate bone healing.
+Among other research activities, the Company has conducted $research in the form of preclinical candidates which combined {\tt CERAMENT}$ with bisphosphonates, bone morphogenic proteins (BMP), bone marrow aspirate (BMA) and demineralized bone matrix (DBM).
+Priority product candidates for own development are CERAMENT combined with bisphosphonate and CERAMENT combined with DBM, while CERAMENT combined with BMP is a candidate for potential partner development.

+Bisphosphonate is a well-established substance in the treatment of osteoporosis and is used to inhibit the activity of osteoclasts, resulting in improved bone healing and bone density.
+Demineralized bone matrix is based on allograft which is reduced in minerals.
+The material has been shown to have wide usage in conditions and situations where natural bone regrowth is weak.

+Preclinical research has shown that the addition of zoledronic acid to CERAMENT increases the bone volume at screw implants with osteoporotic bone.
+These findings have recently been supplemented by a published biomechanical study2 showing that CERAMENT immediately improved anchor strength of hip screw with 400 percent.

+Further preclinical research has shown that the combination of CERAMENT, zoledronic acid and bone morphogenic protein-2 (BMP-2) can also be used in the reconstruction of large segment defects instead of bone transplantation.